 For some time ago I followed two players on YouTube until one of the players by principle stopped playing story-based games.
 In the same way as the latecomers, the player came to an inference-making that he didn´t like stories.
 Since the responsibility is on the constructor, as well as I had a responsibility as a lecturer to give the experience of the workshop a meaning, I shouldn´t have said yes to the latecomers without giving them a key as the “6 AM” as to give the workshop meaning.
 But as I wasn´t aware of the strength of the template schemata and therefore didn´t give the canonical story format any attention/meaning the same unawareness can be seen within the game industry where for example the story in some games haven´t be given any meaning and where the game can be played without having to read any lore, quests or listen to any NPCs (which I talked about in the previous text “2 plus 2 but not 4”).

 Since Narrative bridging is built upon the schemata and the narrative principles that support the perceptual and cognitive processes one doesn´t need to learn the schemata if using Narrative bridging.
-As the perceptual and cognitive approach to the narrative help us to detect on a more detailed level the behaviours and objects, it gets a lot easier if one, for example, likes to work with familiar structures of canonical story format in relation to the stylish elements to see how the stylish schemata call upon our attention to be used.
+As the perceptual and cognitive approach to the narrative helps us to detect on a more detailed level the behaviors and objects, it gets a lot easier if one, for example, likes to work with familiar structures of canonical story format in relation to the stylistic elements to see how the stylistic schemata call upon our attention to be used.
 This is just one example that happens when Narrative bridging is helping to detect inconsistencies that can make the anticipations drop beyond the limits that count for a positive experience of a meaningful experience.

 If you have any questions, don´t hesitate to ask.
 You are most likely to get a response but not at 6 AM.